amromeo/api_r2021/README.md

   * Joseph Rudolf

-## Pre-course work/requirements
+## Before you arrive...

+For the best experience, please have the following ready before the workshop begins:

-- Preferably two monitors (or two laptops), one for the Zoom conference software, and one in which you will work. (an IPad can serve as the Zoom platform in a pinch).
+- Preferably two monitors (or two laptops), one for the Zoom conference software, and one in which you will work.
-- We will be utilizing Zoom Meeting for this workshop, please download and install the latest version [here](https://zoom.us/download).
+- Install the latest version of [Zoom](https://zoom.us/download).
-- The program that we will be using to interact with R during the course is called **RStudio**.
-We will be using a cloud based version of RStudio, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.
-  - Please follow the instructions in [this presentation](https://drive.google.com/file/d/1hlPMuN_drjwbX4idk_H2A7imPjWPhoSN/view?usp=sharing) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
-  - *Note: Some older internet browsers may not be compatible with RStudio.cloud.
-See [this web page](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) for additional information.*
+- Install the latest version of [Google Chrome](https://www.google.com/chrome/) as some [older browsers](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) may not be compatible with the RStudio application).
-- While not required, we **highly** recommend installing RStudio Desktop on your laptop as well.
-See instructions below.
-While we won't be using it during the workshop, you'll need it for future R work.
+- User specific usernames and passwords will be emailed to you shortly before the workshop.
+Please have these available.
+- We may need to use RStudio Cloud as a backup training environment.
+Please sign up for a free account [here](https://rstudio.cloud/).
+- Join the pre-course technology/AV check sessions tentatively schedule for 7/14/2021 at 1pm ET- details are in the pre-course email.
 - Please complete the following survey so we can better understand your R experience and what you want out of the course: [API R Workshop Participant Survey](https://forms.gle/Xe3U71ZBZRmrP2E87).